Table of Contents

 It is important to note that both mechanisms are still in their early stages and have not been fully tested.
 As such, it is hard to say which one is better.

-What we do know for sure is that blockchain technology is here to stay and will continue to evolve regardless of which consensus algorithm eventually prevails.
+What we do know for sure is that blockchain technology will continue to evolve regardless of which consensus algorithm eventually prevails.

 In short, both Proof of Work and Proof of Stake have their advantages and disadvantages, but it's ultimately up to project developers to decide which is more suitable for their needs.